Electronic Accessibility

 Questions and checklist to include in RFPs for web-based purchases

-How suppliers should demonstrate the accessibility of their products.
+How UC tests the accessibility of supplier products.

 Voluntary product accessibility template (VPAT) for use when procuring non web-based products/services

-For use in RFPs for non web-based IT purchases
+A VPAT should only be used in an RFP for non web-based IT purchases

 UC Terms & Conditions of Purchase